 Azure Stack supports indirect CSP arrangements, just like in Azure.
 You will be able to manage tenant subscriptions and resources just like you do in Azure today.
-I Indirect providers and resellerswill have the same responsibilities for billing and end customer support as they do in the Azure model today.
-The only additional criteria for Azure Stack is that the admin account must be registered to the top-tier CSP (aka indirect provider).
-The key responsibilities associated with the admin account on Azure Stack are administering the infrastructure (e.g., patch and update) and onboarding tenants to the Azure Stack.
-As an indirect provider, you may provide your admin account login credentials to your reseller if they are taking on responsibilities for owning and administering the Azure Stack.
+Indirect providers and resellers will have the same responsibilities for billing and end customer support as they do in Azure today.
+The only additional criteria for Azure Stack is that the Azure subscription used to register the Azure Stack must be owned by the top-tier CSP (aka indirect provider).
+Furthermore, the local Default Provider subscription created by the Azure Stack will be registered to the indirect provider.
+Key responsibilities associated with the Default Provider subscription on Azure Stack are administering the infrastructure (e.g., patch and update) and onboarding tenants to the Azure Stack.
+As an indirect provider, you may provide your Default Provider subscription login credentials to your reseller if they are taking on responsibilities for owning and administering the Azure Stack.